Saltfarmer/blog/_posts/2020-09-29-Choosing-Visualization-with-Matplotlib-as-example.md

 comments : true
 share : true
 categories:
-  - Python
+  - Visualization
 tags:
   - Machine Learning
   - Python
   - Matplotlib
 ---
 When it comes to data visualization, the first and the most critical step is to select the correct visualization for the data that you want to present.
 With a wide range of visualization software that is available offering a large number of chart varieties, it’s often confusing to pick the right one, which explains the data and insights in the simplest possible manner.

 Most of the data can be visualized with some different visualization.
 Personally, for me the most used visualization are: